fmease/rruxwry/README.md

   -I, --identity <IDENTITY>   Force rust{,do}c's identity
       --log[=<FILTER>]        Enable rust{,do}c logging.
-FILTER defaults to `debug` -B, --no-backtrace          Override `RUST_BACKTRACE` to be `0` -V, --verbose               Use verbose output
+FILTER defaults to `debug` -B, --no-backtrace          Override `RUST_BACKTRACE` to be `0` -Q, --query                 Query the underlying rust{,do}c version and halt -V, --verbose               Use verbose output
   -0, --dry-run               Run through without making any changes
       --color <WHEN>          Control when to use color [default: auto] [possible values: auto, always, never]